 Fortic hot water cylinder

-A fortic cylinder or combination cylinder is a vented cylinder with its own self-contained cold water storage cistern.
+A fortic hot water cylinder or combination cylinder is a vented cylinder with its own self-contained cold water storage cistern.
 These are ideal for flats, or households where it is impractical or not possible to install a separate cold cistern.

 Fortic cylinders are available in both direct and indirect configuration, and are available in a range of capacities.
 It is also possible to buy primatic fortic cylinders.